 Section 7 - Planning and Resources

-(12) The University will implement, monitor, communicate and review this Framework, which will be co-ordinated by Assurance Services.
+(12) The University will implement, monitor, communicate and review this Framework, which will be co-ordinated by Legal & Compliance.
 Implementation will include the development of a monitoring plan, outlining key milestones, resources and objectives to be achieved.

-(13) The Director, Assurance Services is the Disclosure Coordinator, and in performing this role may engage legal, finance or other advisers, consultants or experts as considered necessary from time to time to fulfil the duties of the role.
+(13) The General Counsel, Legal & Compliance is the Disclosure Coordinator, and in performing this role may engage legal, finance or other advisers, consultants or experts as considered necessary from time to time to fulfil the duties of the role.
 The Disclosure Coordinator may also engage internal resources, including a Fraud and Corruption Officer, as appropriate.

 Internal Audit Activity in Fraud and Corruption Control